Kiu Kwan Mansion: History

-Since 1963, the Wah Fung Chinese Goods Centre, an eclectic emporium of Chinese-made goods, with a Fujian flair, has occupied the Ground, First and Second floors of the building - one of two Hong Kong branches and the city's largest department store when it opened.
+One of the main features of the building is the Wah Fung Chinese Goods Centre founded in 1963, an eclectic emporium of Chinese-made goods, with a Fujian flair, which occupies the ground, first, and second floors of the building.
+It was one of two Hong Kong branches and the city's largest department store when it opened, and especially attracted many Fujianese and Shanghaiese immigrants in the area to shop or find work there.